 Venym are a fairly new entrant in the world of sim racing, but their Atrax pedals are getting a lot of attention.
 Endorsed by Former F1 driver and current IndyCar driver Romain Grosjean, these pedals look amazing.
 They’re available in a wide array of colors, and their sheer build quality and performance is truly impressive for their price point.

 These aren’t cheap by any means, but if you’re in the market for a set of high performing load cell sim racing pedals, they’re definitely an option to consider.
-See the video below for a whistle-stop tour of why they’re so exciting!
+See the video above for a whistle-stop tour of why they’re so exciting!

 Simtag Hydraulic Pedals